NorfairKing/zifter/README.md

 [`zift.hs`](/zift.hs)

-The following zift script first runs `hindent` and `cabal format` on all relevant files, in parallel.
+The following `zift.hs` script first runs `hindent` and `cabal format` on all relevant files, in parallel.
 Then it runs `git add .`.
 Lastly, it runs `hlint` on the entire project and then it runs `stack` to ensure that everything compiles without warnings and the tests succeed.